Douge0310/Douge0311/README.md

 <!-- - 💬 Ask me about ... -->
 - 📫 How to reach me: <sjjboy@foxmail.com>
 <!-- - 😄 Pronouns: ... -->
-- ⚡ Fun fact: Set a small goal first, that is to make 100 million
+- ⚡ Fun fact: Set a small goal first, that is to make 100 million.

 - 🌐 Web site: <https://ityim.cn>